mumoshu/play2-memcached/README.md

 0.9.0 Built for Play 2.6.x and Scala 2.11.11 and 2.12.3.
 Artifact ID for this build is `play2-memcached-play26_2.1{1,2}` !!!
 Changed `play.modules.cache.*` config keys to `play.cache.*` !!!

+0.9.1 Remove global state by removing reference to deprecated Play.current

 ### Publishing to the central